BusinessCategory

 High rise building in the heart of Hong Kong

-Before you embark on the journey of starting a business in this energetic city, here are three tips you must bear in mind through this process:
+Before you embark on the journey of starting a business in this energetic city, here are three tips to bear in mind through this process:

 • Although it is tempting to work through the application documents as soon as possible, it is crucial to check the availability of your company's name via the ICRIS system in advance.